Complete Guide to Making Cold Brew Coffee at Home

 I’ll be honest, I have not tried this but you would definitely be limiting the surface area of the coffee in contact with the water.

-Whether you immerse or drip your cold coffee, I think you will agree that brewing it at home can save you a lot of money over buying your cold brew at the coffee stand or in a bottle.
+Whether you immerse or drip your cold coffee, I think you will agree that making cold brew coffee at home can save you a lot of money over buying it at the coffee stand or in a bottle.